• Skip to primary navigation

 How to cut and grill zucchini and eggplants

-1. Cut the zucchini in slices lengthwise.
-If you are using a gas barbecue, the slices should be long enough so they do not fall in between the grill.
+1. Cut the zucchini into slices lengthwise.
+If you use a gas barbecue, the slices should be long and large enough not to fall between the grill.

-2. Peel the aubergines and cut them in round slices.
+2. Peel the eggplants and cut them into round slices.

-3. Roast the aubergines and the zucchini in the grill or in an iron pan.
+3. Roast the sliced vegetables on the grill or in an iron pan.
 You do not need to add oil as long as the grill or the pan is very hot.
-Once cooked the vegetables will detach from the grill or pan and can be turned easily.
+Once cooked, the vegetables will detach from the grill or pan and can be turned easily.

 4. Turn them and cook the other side.